f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab5.rst

 Lab Summary
 ===========
 In this lab, you enhanced your HA configuration to leverage HA Groups.
 HA Groups provide the ability to monitor an "object" and take action upon an event.
+An important object is the status of a physical link.
+This is monitored though the number of trunk members.

 After completion of these lab tasks, your BIG-IP should be leveraging HA Groups for Failover.
 In the following lab, we will test & validate how this configuration enhances the failover timing.

 This completes Lab 5.